Meet The Governors

-Ms. Marion Makonnen, Chair of Governing Body, Parent Governor
+Ms. Marion Makonnen, Parent Governor

 I run my own business and practice out of a local Medical Centre as a Holistic Health Consultant specialising in Medical Herbalism for which I hold a BSc Hons. and am also a NLP Master Practitioner.
 I work alongside other local and national organisations to deliver health programmes to the wider community and am part of a community growing group in Tottenham Hale.
 I run health and nutrition workshops in schools and the wide community and also deliver lectures on Black history and culture including Rastafari, African Caribbean storytelling and drumming.
 The female cultural drumming and dance group which is run by myself and my husband has supported many initiatives including anti-gun and knife events in the local community as well as performing at events such as ‘International Human Rights Day’ held by the Commonwealth Secretariat in St James Palace.
 I am also regularly requested to do Jamaican Stories at the Jamaica High Commission for school children during their end of year Jamaica Christmas programmes.
 In 2011 I was honoured by Haringey’s Mayors Office as an ‘Unsung Hero’ for services to the community.